suyash-purwar/hackerrank-vscode/README.md

 cd hackerrank-vscode && code .
 ```

 3. Press 'F5' to start the debugger.
-A new VS Code will open with the extension running.
+A new VS Code window will open with the extension running.

 ## Hackerrank provides an API for developers, right?